sui-potatoes/sui-rss/README.md

 # Sui RSS

-Sui [RSS feeds](https://en.wikipedia.org/wiki/RSS) implementation: decentralized publishing platform written in Move and published on Sui network.
+Sui [RSS feeds](https://en.wikipedia.org/wiki/RSS) implementation: decentralized publishing platform written in Move and published on [Sui network](https://sui.io/).

 -   Try it live on https://suirss.com/
 -   Or subscribe to our RSS: https://suirss.com/rss.xml

 ## Features

 -   creating a new RSS feed with a top-level [SuiNS name](https://suins.io/);
 -   publishing to the feed;
 -   discovering other feeds;
 -   forming a valid RSS 2.0 feed on `devInspect` call;

 ## MVR

-This application is published on [MVR](https://moveregistry.com/)!
+This application is published in [Move Registry](https://moveregistry.com/).
 See [@rss/rss](https://www.moveregistry.com/package/@rss/rss) for details on installation and usage.

 ## Credits